Green-Software-Foundation/patterns/patterns/match-utilization-requirements-of-vm.md

 ## Solution

-Change the number of resources allocated to a VM to match the utilization requirements of the VM.
+Rightsize your VMs by changing the number of resources allocated to a VM to match the utilization requirements of the VM.
 For example, adding a vCPU if the VM is running high CPU utilization or removing memory if the server is not using all of its allocated memory.

 ## SCI Impact